Ball Don’t Lie

 For a rebellious, Korean-American teen like myself who was awkwardly trying to situate himself, without much success, Jackson’s writing, with its rap and jazz references and its relentless, engaging voice, provided a vision of Black agency that felt almost illicit.
 My high school did have a fair number of Black students, the vast majority of whom were poor and lived in a de facto segregated part of town.
 Chapel Hill prided itself on being more tolerant than the rest of the state, but the markers of its past were everywhere.
 We played youth basketball in the gym of the formerly Black high school; we walked past a now toppled Confederate monument on our way to Pink Floyd laser-light shows at the planetarium.
 Slam, and Jackson’s vision of basketball, made the endless local debates about the relative morality of UNC, the public school with a civil rights hero as coach, or Duke, the tobacco-baron institution for spoiled kids from New Jersey who hadn’t gotten into Princeton, seem both stuffy and parochial.
 It felt political in a way that I could not articulate but urgently wanted to understand.

 This was always the dialectic of boxing—even the most ardent racists were trying, in their way, to deal with the fact that, under the fair-fight Queensberry Rules, a Black man could beat the living hell out of a white man.
 The racists were usually rebutted by the well-intentioned, like the famous New York Daily News columnist Jimmy Cannon, who said of Joe Louis, “He is a credit to his race—the human race.”
 Later, David Remnick, in his book about Muhammad Ali, rightfully took Cannon to task for that phrase and pointed to its clear condescension as a sign of Cannon’s own sublimated racism.
 This sort of pileup of corrections—white writers disentangling the racism of other white writers and saying that they knew better—was the animating spirit of mainstream fight-writing.
 Today, that tangle has been shipped off to the NBA.
-The contours have shifted and much of the discussion around basketball has moved away from the players, thanks to analytics and the rise of obsessive reporting on every transactions a team makes, but Jackson is right to argue that any discussion of politics in basketball must first acknowledge the innate warp in the conversation.
+The contours have shifted and much of the discussion around basketball has moved away from the players, thanks to analytics and the rise of obsessive reporting on every transaction a team makes, but Jackson is right to argue that any discussion of politics in basketball must first acknowledge the innate warp in the conversation.
 We’re still trying to figure out who really got Ali best: George Plimpton, Mailer, or Cannon?

 In June I went to a protest in Oakland that had been organized by a group of high school students.
 Thousands of people were expected to show up, so I parked about a mile away and walked to the site.
 On my way, I passed a line of cars that had stopped at a busy intersection.
 A barrel-chested, middle-aged white man got out of a Mercedes SUV and stood solemn watch as three teenage girls excitedly climbed out the back holding “Black Lives Matter” and “Defund the Police” signs.
 He was wearing a T-shirt that expressed his own political beliefs: “Popovich/Kerr 2020.”